Should I Upgrade to a 200-amp Electrical Panel? Residential Electrician Expert Advice

 The Cost of Upgrading to a 200-amp Electrical Panel

-Upgrading to a 200-amp service involves some investment.
+The cost to upgrade to a 200-amp service involves some investment.
 Prices can vary based on home size and complexity.
 On average, expect to spend between $1,500 and $3,000.

 However, several factors influence the final cost.
 The cost of permits and local regulations can add to expenses.
 Additional wiring or infrastructure enhancements may also be necessary.